Learn how to make Kerisik (Fried Coconut Paste) in this video tutorial. It helps thicken sauces and provides flavor and texture to a dish.

-There is no substitute for kerisik and one is not really needed.
-It can be easily made at home.
-Only fresh grated coconut is required.
-Frozen grated coconut will work but desiccated coconut may be a little too dry for this purpose.
-You can buy frozen grated coconut at most Asian markets here in the US.
+It is hard to find a substitute for Kerisik and one is not really needed.
+Kerisik can be easily made at home using fresh grated coconut.
+Frozen grated coconut will also work but desiccated coconut may be a little too dry for this purpose.
+You can buy frozen grated coconut at most Asian markets here in the United States.

-Traditionally, kerisik is pounded in a mortar and pestle.
+Traditionally, Kerisik is pounded in a mortar and pestle.
 It takes anywhere from 5 to 15 minutes of labor, depending on the texture preferred.
 This varies from sprinkle-like to butter-like consistencies.
-The one that I am familiar with is between a sprinkle and a paste.
+The texture that I am most familiar with is between a sprinkle and a paste.
 It is slightly moist with just some bits of the toasted coconut clumping together.
-This kerisik is good for rendang (dry caramelized curry) and kerabu (salad).
+This version of fried coconut paste is good for making Beef Rendang (Caramelized Beef Curry) and kerabu (salad).

-Although I have not tried it, I have seen kerisik being made successfully in a food processor like nut butters.
-Simply pulse to turn the toasted coconut into a sprinkle and process to form a paste or butter.
+Although I have not tried it, I have heard of people making it successfully in a food processor like nut butters.
+Simply pulse to turn the toasted coconut into a sprinkle and process to form it into a paste or butter.